Baffled? What to feed your toddler, every day? How will you feed your child enough nutrients? Will your child eat or spit out again?

 - Dinner: Oats and Dalia khichdi

-Oats are highly nutritious, fibre-rich and beneficial for toddler’s skin.
+Oats are highly nutritious, fiber-rich and beneficial for toddler’s skin.
 Dalia, on the other hand, is protein-rich.
 It also contains phosphorus and iron, this will help your baby stay full and healthy.

 - Breakfast: Apple and cheddar sandwich